-We believe that pimavanserin also has the potential to be used to address a range of other neurological and psychiatric disorders that are underserved by currently available antipsychotics and represent large unmet medical needs.
+We believe that pimavanserin also has the potential to treat the psychosis associated with a range of other neurological and psychiatric disorders that are underserved by currently available antipsychotics and represent large unmet medical needs.
 These may include treatment for psychoses associated with other neurological disorders, including Alzheimer's disease.

-Because of its mechanism of action and the favorable safety profile observed to date in studies conducted in elderly patients with PDP, we believe that pimavanserin also may be ideally suited to address the need for a new treatment for ADP that is safe, effective and well tolerated.
+Because of its selective mechanism of action and its efficacy and safety profile observed to date in studies conducted in elderly patients with Parkinson's disease psychosis, we believe that pimavanserin also may be ideally suited to address the need for a new treatment for ADP that is safe, effective, and well tolerated.

-We are currently conducting a Phase II feasibility trial, referred to as the -019 Study, designed to examine the efficacy and safety of pimavanserin in about 200 patients with ADP.
-The -019 Study is being conducted through a large network of research care homes established as part of the National Institute for Health Research (NIHR) Maudsley Biomedical Research Unit.
+We are currently conducting a Phase II trial, referred to as the -019 Study, designed to examine the efficacy and safety of pimavanserin as a treatment for ADP.
+The -019 Study is a randomized, double-blind, placebo-controlled study designed to enroll about 200 patients with ADP.
 The study will assess several key efficacy endpoints, including psychosis, agitation/aggression, and sleep/nighttime behavior, as well as additional exploratory endpoints, including the cognitive status of patients and the durability of response to pimavanserin.

 We believe pimavanserin may be able to play a beneficial role in the treatment of schizophrenia.
 Schizophrenia is a severe chronic mental illness that involves disturbances in cognition, perception, emotion, and other aspects of behavior.
 Schizophrenia is associated with persistent impairment of a patient's social functioning and productivity.
 Cognitive disturbances often prevent patients with schizophrenia from readjusting to society.
 As a result, patients with schizophrenia are normally required to be under medical care for their entire lives.